Skip to content

 Returns:

-num_labels (int): The total number of unique objects found in the labeled volume.
+The total count of unique objects identified.

 Example: